biaslab/IWAI2024-ambiguity/README.md

-# IWAI2024-nlamb
+# IWAI2024-ambiguity

-Submission to the International Workshop on Active Inference 2024 on approximations to nonlinear observation functions and how they affect the ambiguity term in expected free energy minimization.
+This is the companion repository to a paper presented at the International Workshop on Active Inference 2024 entitled:

-More info to come.
+"Planning to avoid ambiguous states through Gaussian approximations to nonlinear sensors in active inference agents."

+The `demonstrations` folder contains notebooks with simple demonstrations of the model-predictive controller versus the free energy minimizing agents, as well as visualizations of the ambiguity landscape.
+The `experiments` folder details the Monte Carlo runs of the various free energy minimizing agents and the resulting visualizations.

+## Feedback

+Questions and comments can be addressed to the issues tracker.